What are the different types of bankruptcies?

 Different Types of Bankruptcies

-Chapter 7 bankruptcy is liquidation.
-For most people, this is what you think of when you think about bankruptcy.
-Under chapter 7, everything you have an ownership interest in comes within a bankruptcy estate, and you get to keep property you can exempt.
-Something to keep in mind is that only people are entitled to a discharge in a chapter 7 bankruptcy, not entities.
+Chapter 7 bankruptcy is known as a liquidation bankruptcy.
+For most people, this is what you think of when you think about bankruptcy proceedings.
+Under this kind of liquidation bankruptcy, everything you have an ownership interest in comes within a bankruptcy estate, which is administered by a court-appointed bankruptcy trustee, and you get to keep property you can exempt.
+Also, it’s under this type of bankruptcy filing that most people seek to discharge unsecured debt, as well as personal liability under secured debt.

 Chapter 9 bankruptcy is bankruptcy for municipalities.
 If a city or town is to file for bankruptcy, the rules and procedures are found here in chapter 9 of the bankruptcy code.

 Type of Bankruptcy: Chapter 11 Reorganzation of Debts

 Chapter 11 bankruptcy is reorganization of debts, and this is commonly used for business bankruptcy.
 In chapter 11 bankruptcy, the hope is to create a plan of reorganization where, by reorganizing debt of the company, creditors may receive some payments and the company can continue to operate.

 For smaller businesses, there is an expedited small business bankruptcy path under chapter 11.
 There are certain requirements to take advantage of this small business bankruptcy filing, so be sure to speak with a bankruptcy lawyer to see if your case can fall under this type of reorganization bankruptcy.